Why is my backflow preventer won't flush

 Frequently Asked Questions

-Most local codes require annual testing of backflow preventers to ensure they are functioning properly.
+Most local codes require annual testing and maintenance of backflow preventers to ensure proper function.

 Connect with certified professionals in your area